garywei944/garywei944/README.md

 ### Uh huh, then what's `aris`?

 `aris`, or `ariseus`, is a word that I made.
 It's inspired from a character of the music game *Cytus II* and the character's name is `Æsir`.
-I swapped *s* and *r* and used English letter *A* instead of Danish letter *Æ*. `eus` is simply a zeus-like Greek mythology style naming suffix to make the name more catchy.
+I swapped *s* and *r* and used English letter *A* instead of Danish letter *Æ*. `eus` is simply a zeus-like Greek mythology style naming suffix to make it sounds more catchy.

 ---